Cancel anytime

 Volatility

-Volatility is very low due to the short-term nature and creditworthiness of U.S. Treasury bills.
+Volatility is generally low due to the short-term nature and credit quality of the underlying Treasury bills.

 Market Risk